srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 To test the direct method, you will need to start the apps in the correct order.
 You can't invoke a direct method that hasn't been registered!

-1. Start the **cheesecavedevice** device app.
+1. Start the **CheeseCaveDevice** device app.

     It will begin writing to the terminal, and telemetry will appear.

-1. Start the **cheesecaveoperator** back-end app.
+1. Start the **CheeseCaveOperator** back-end app.

-    > **Note**:  If you see the message `Direct method failed: timed-out` then double check you have saved the changes in the **cheesecavedevice** and started the app.
+    > **Note**:  If you see the message `Direct method failed: timed-out` then double check you have saved the changes in the **CheeseCaveDevice** and started the app.

-    The cheesecaveoperator back-end app will immediately call the direct method.
+    The CheeseCaveOperator back-end app will immediately call the direct method.

     Notice the output similar to the following:

     ![Console Output](./Media/LAB_AK_15-cheesecave-direct-method-sent.png)

-1. Now check the console output for the **cheesecavedevice** device app, you should see that the fan has been turned on.
+1. Now check the console output for the **CheeseCaveDevice** device app, you should see that the fan has been turned on.

    ![Console Output](./Media/LAB_AK_15-cheesecave-direct-method-received.png)